Step 1: Planning & Preparation

 Above all, do your best to be positive and ensure the customer understands that you would like to continue to do business with their company (assuming you do!).
 Asking some of the following questions can help get the payment you need, but they can also help maintain customer relations:

 - Do you have a copy of the invoice in front of you?
-If not, can I email it to you right now?
+If not, please confirm your email address and I’ll send it right now.

 - How much are you able to pay today?